 Each matrix includes a set of tactics and techniques that attackers may use to achieve their malicious goals at a particular stage of an attack.
 Tactics describe what a perpetrator is trying to achieve, while techniques explain how they accomplish their goals.
 Each tactic includes a range of techniques that an attacker can use.
 Techniques, in turn, can have several sub-techniques.

 All information on techniques is structured in the following way:

 - The procedure examples section lists malicious software often used to carry out the particular technique.

 - The mitigation section provides advice on what actions you should take to prevent the execution of a certain technique.

 - The detection section suggests what kind of processes should be monitored in order to detect this technique.

 - The references section provides links to additional resources for deeper analysis.

-Adversaries won’t necessarily use all the tactics described in the ATT&CK matriсes.
-Probably, an adversary will execute the minimum number of tactics and techniques in order to remain unnoticed while achieving their goals.
+Cyber criminals won’t necessarily use all the tactics described in the ATT&CK matriсes.
+Probably, a malicious actor will execute the minimum number of tactics and techniques to remain unnoticed while achieving their goals.